ektrah/libsodium-core/README.md

 Don't use it.
 It's not ready; I'll update this document as the project moves along.

+## Requirements & Versions

+This library is built in Visual Studio 2010, and targets .NET 4.0; it is compiled aganst libsodium v0.4.3.

 ## License

 NaCl has been released to the public domain to avoid copyright issues. libsodium is subject to the [ISC license](https://en.wikipedia.org/wiki/ISC_license), and this software is subject to the MIT license (see LICENSE).